 When it comes to the more traditional kind of window treatments, probably the first kind that come to mind are drapes or curtains.
 However, what provides a bit of a trendy twist is by selecting ones that are made with by luxurious fabrics such as silks, suede or velvet.
 If you do decide to go this route, you’re going to be paying a bit more money for the yards of fabric, but if you can sew a hem, it can still be a pretty affordable investment.

 If you don’t want to use curtains or blinds, Roman shades are an ideal compromise.
 Whether you want a casual, classic or formal look, one great thing about this particular option is that there are plenty of websites that can walk you through how to make them by hand.
 Just make sure to put “how to make Roman shades” in the search field to locate the instructions.

 Do you love having the sun wake you up in the morning?
 If so, another option to consider is going with some sheer fabric to add a bit of warmth to a room without compromising the natural light that comes through the windows.
 Sheer fabrics come in all kinds of colors and patterns.
 Another nice fabric alternative to them (especially if you are eco-friendly) is organic linen.

-Whether you purchase the ones that you can maneuver by hand or you prefer to go with something like electric blinds, the great thing about this option is that they come in a variety of materials (such as wood or plastic) and colors.
+Whether you purchase the ones that you can maneuver by hand, the great thing about this option is that they come in a variety of materials (such as wood or plastic) and colors.
 This helps to either give a room a really casual or a more formal appearance.
 A particular kind of blinds that are currently all the rage are honeycomb blinds.
 That’s because they’re not only stylish and affordable, but they are eco-friendly too.
 Speaking of eco-friendly, two other great materials for blinds are sheer linen panels and bamboo.

 Use some stainless steel.